tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

         all of them
 }
 ```
-## YARA
+### YARA
 YARA (Yet Another Recursive Acronym) must be one of the most flexible tools in Threat Detection.
-It has a really simple structure that could be picked up right away, and is highly customizable.
+It has a really simple structure, and is highly customizable.

 For example: